-There are 3 basic types of gas air furnaces that you might encounter.
+There are 3 basic types of energy-efficient gas appliance air furnaces that you might encounter.
 The name implies the difference between them, as you might expect.
 The name indicates the direction of the airflow as it makes its way through the furnace past the heat exchanger.

 Types of Gas-Fired Furnaces

 The first type is the horizontal gas furnace.
 As you might expect, the air flows in a horizontal position.
 This type works in a crawl space where vertical space is at a premium.
+The next two are common in finished and unfinished basements.

 The second type is the upflow gas furnace.
 In this case, the air flows from bottom to top.
 This has been the most commonly found heating furnace in the home.